b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a comment button, beside the like and save buttons, to access to the comment section
+- DONE Implement a comment button, beside the like and save buttons, to access to the comment section
-- Implement a comment section where the user can see al the comments made to the post
+- DONE Implement a comment section where the user can see al the comments made to the post

 #### Create a comment or delete a comment, and refresh comment list